-In the above IRs the representation operators are Hermitian as it should be for operators corresponding to physical quantities.
-In standard theory (over complex numbers) such IRs of the Lie algebra can be extended to unitary IRs of the Poincare group.
-In the literature elementary particles are described not only by such IRs but also by nonunitary representations induced from the Lorentz group [17].
+In the literature elementary particles are described not only by such IRs but also by nonunitary representations induced from the Lorentz group [18].
 Since the factor space of the Poincare group over the Lorentz group is Minkowski space, the elements of such representations are fields $\Psi(x)$ depending on four-vectors x in Minkowski space and possibly on spin variables.
 Since those functions describe nonunitary representations, their probabilistic interpretation is problematic.
-The Pauli theorem [18] states that for fields with an integer spin it is impossible to define a positive definite charge density and for fields with a half-integer spin it is impossible to define a positive definite energy density.
+The Pauli theorem [19] states that for fields with an integer spin it is impossible to define a positive definite charge density and for fields with a half-integer spin it is impossible to define a positive definite energy density.

 Hence a problem arises whether such fields have a physical meaning.
-The answer is that after quantizing they become quantum fields defining the Hermitian operators $(M^{\mu\nu}, P^{\mu})$ and the S-matrix for systems of quantum fields in quantum field theory (QFT).
-All those operators are given only in terms of integrals of local quantum fields and so the quantity x is only an integration parameter (i.e. a problem of whether there are quantum operators corresponding to x does not arise).
-So local quantum fields (in this situation even the term "local" is not clear) are only auxiliary tools for constructing physical operators and the S-matrix in QFT.
+The answer is that in QFT after quantizing they become quantum fields defining the stress-energy and angular momentum tensors.
+Then the Hermitian operators P^{μ} and $M^{\mu\nu}$ are defined by integrals of those tensors over a space-like hyperplane.
+So the quantity x in local fields is only an integration parameter and a problem of whether there are quantum operators corresponding to x does not arise.
+This is clear also from the fact that quantized fields are operators in Fock spaces describing systems with an infinite number of particles and hence x does not refer to any specific particle.
+Therefore local quantum fields (in this situation even the term "local" is not clear) are only auxiliary tools for constructing physical operators in QFT.

 Let us note that although QFT has achieved very impressive successes in explaining many experimental data, a problem of its mathematical substantiation has not been solved yet.
 The main mathematical inconsistency of QFT is that since interacting local quantum fields can be treated only as operatorial distributions, their products at the same space-time points are not well defined (see e.g. Ref.
-[19]).
-One of ideas of the string theory is that if products of fields at the same points (zero-dimensional objects) are replaced by products where the arguments belong to strings (one-dimensional objects) then there is hope that infinities will be less singular.
+[20]).
+One of ideas of the string theory is that if products of fields at the same points (zero-dimensional objects) are replaced by products where arguments belong to strings (one-dimensional objects) then there is hope that infinities will be less singular.
 In view of such controversial properties of local quantum fields, many authors posed a question whether local fields will survive in the future quantum theory.
 Nevertheless, in the literature the problem of position operator is mainly discussed in the approach when elementary particles are described by local fields rather than unitary IRs.
-Below we discuss the both approaches but first we consider the case of unitaty IRs.
+Below we discuss the both approaches but first we consider the case of unitary IRs.